dmenezesgabriel/docker-localstack-hello/docs/aws-autoscaling.md

 Target Tracking Scaling Policy is used to scale an Auto Scaling group based on a target value for a specific metric.

+It is triggered according to the traffic load.

 ### Step Scaling Policy

 Step Scaling Policy is used to scale an Auto Scaling group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.

+It is triggered when a CloudWatch alarm is triggered.